xc-aditya/shiny-eureka/README.md

 ---

+## 🔐 Authentication
-## 🔐 AuthenticationAll endpoints (except Register and Login) require a JSON Web Token (JWT) in the request header.
+All endpoints (except Register and Login) require a JSON Web Token (JWT) in the request header.

 **Header Format:**